-Alot of people think that the process for getting a logo designed is: “I’ll tell them a bit about my business, show them my own idea, and then they will make it pretty on the computer and send me the final version.”
+Many people think that the process for getting a logo designed is: “I’ll tell them a bit about my business, show them my own idea, and then they will make it pretty on the computer and send me the files.”

 The first thing we do is sit down with our clients and ask them all about their business, their customers, and their goals.
 In the case of Jaythan Williams, the owner of Charlie Papa Alpha (formerly Jaythan Williams Accounting), he told us that his accounting firm worked with a lot of expats and pilots, as well as a large number of other people working in the aviation industry.

-After identifying that the brand needed to focus hard on this very cool niche audience (people currently working in or with a history in the aviation industry), we also confirmed that the core concepts and feelings the brand needed to convey to this audience were the following:
+After identifying that the brand needed to focus down on this very unique niche audience (people currently working in or with a history in the aviation industry), we also confirmed that the core concepts and feelings the brand needed to convey to this audience were the following:

 We further distilled the audience down into three main personas which can be summarized as: